NokkC07/Coffee-Bot/README.md

-# Coffee-Bot Hi New Clan Members we have a few rules:                                                                                         1.
-Members only 18+                                                                                                                         2.
-No Harassment of any sort!!!!!
-3. Please Be 970+                                                                                                                           4.
-DO NOT RAGE!!!!!
-5. HAVE FUN!!!!
-6.Do Not GET MAD IF WE DON'T HELP YOU WITH EVERYTHING we are glad to                                                                          help but we can't help everybody.
-7. DO NOT BUG US to do everything.
-8.HAVE THE BEST TIME YOU CAN!!!!!!
-9.Thank You For Joining BRCB!!!!
+# Coffee-Bot We have a few rules:
+# 1.Be 18+ anyone younger than 18 will be rejected
+# 2.NO HARASSMENT OF ANY SORT (MEMBERS WHO VIOLATE THIS RULE WILL BE BANNED)!!!!
+# 3.NO GETTING MAD IF WE CAN'T HELP YOU WITH EVERYTHING!!!
+# 4.MUST BE 970+
+# 5.HELP OUT YOUR CLANMATES IF YOU CAN
+# 6.IF YOU SEE ANYTHING INAPPROPRIATE PLEASE REPORT IT TO AN ADMIN IMMEDIATELY!!!!
+# 7.IF YOU SEE ANYTHING THAT INVOLVES SENSITIVE MATTERS BEING MADE FUN OF OR JOKED ABOUT (ex.9/11) TELL AN ADMIN IMMEDIATELY AND THAT PERSON WILL BE BANNED.
+# 8.NO MAKING FUN OR JOKING ABOUT SENSITIVE EVENTS LIKE I SAID PREVIOUSLY (ex.9/11).
+# 9.Finally HAVE FUN AND ENJOY!!!!